doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

 -  If X is a detached document, an InvalidArgumentException will be thrown.
 -  If X is a removed document, it is ignored by the remove operation.
--  A removed document X will be removed from the database as a result of the flush operation.
+-  A removed document X will be removed from the repository as a result of the flush operation.

 After a document has been removed, its in-memory state is the same as before the removal, except for generated identifiers.

-Removing a document will also automatically delete any children of it.
+Removing a document will also **automatically delete any children** of it.
 Note that no events will be triggered for the removed children, only for the document explicitly removed.